Abraham Olano: Professional career

 On account of results early in his career, a Basque background and some physical similarities, Olano was seen by many supporters as the successor to five-times Tour de France winner Miguel Induráin.
 The comparison would haunt Olano for all of his career, as he went on to have a career that was very successful by almost any other standard.
 Olano was one of the very best time trialists of his generation, and a rider with enormous stamina.
 However, he was a reluctant climber, and a tendency to lose valuable time to the specialists on the steepest and highest climbs, would keep his number of Grand Tour wins to one.

 Doping revelations

 Olano is one of the people responsible for designing stages for the Vuelta a España.
 He was fired from this position after a report from the French senate revealed that he had delivered a suspicious sample during the 1998 Tour de France, indicating use of EPO.
-The International Olympic Committee also refused to give the bronze medal to him, since Lance Armstrong had been doping like him.
+In 2013, the International Olympic Committee chose not to upgrade his fourth place finish in the 2000 Olympic Games time trial after the bronze medalist Lance Armstrong had returned his medal for doping offences, with the bronze medal left vacant in Olympic records.